 Is Medical Testing Necessary?

 If you have blood in your stool, then it is important to speak with a doctor because this can indicate that you have more than just IBS going on.
-Crohn’s disease and ulcerative colitis can cause blood in your stool, whereas IBS should not.
+Crohn's disease and ulcerative colitis can cause blood in your stool, as can colon cancer, whereas IBS should not (though endometriosis can, so be sure to mention the IBS -Endo connection to your doctor if you have endometriosis symptoms).
 However, straining to have a BM can cause hemorrhoids which lead to blood in your stool.

 Many integrative and functional medicine doctors use quite a bit of extensive testing to diagnose what’s going on in your gut.
 This includes looking for food sensitivities with IgG and other tests, gut microbiome analysis, tests for parasites, digestive enzymes, and intestinal antibodies.
 I recommend giving an elimination diet 6-12 weeks, following the 4R program for this same amount of time, and only after this, if you haven’t gotten substantial relief, would I suggest pursuing testing, as it can be expensive and doesn't always provide valuable information.

 The Key to Lasting Relief: Healing Your Gut

 All of the above steps alone or in the combination can bring you significant or even complete relief, but if you try those for 6-12 weeks and they don’t, or you get relief but not completely, you can always grab a copy of Hormone Intelligence for an IBS friendly gut healing plan, and consider signing up for my 28-Day Gut Reset, a complete gut healing plan for women, which you can learn all about here.